-- Exhibitors cannot place above others who complete pattern correctly. - □ eliminating or adding a manoeuvre - breaking pattern - 3rd refusal - □ repeated blatant disobedience - □ failure to dally and remain dallied during the drag - use of two hands (except junior horses shown in a Snaffle bit/Hackamore) - more than one finger between split reins or any fingers between romal reins (except in the two-rein) - □ failure to open and shut gate, or failure to complete gate.
+- Exhibitors cannot place above others who complete pattern correctly. - □ incomplete manoeuvre - eliminating or adding a manoeuvre - □ breaking pattern - □ 3rd refusal - □ repeated blatant disobedience - □ failure to dally and remain dallied during the drag - □ use of two hands (except junior horses shown in a Snaffle bit/Hackamore) - more than one finger between split reins or any fingers between romal reins (except in the two-rein) - $\hfill \square$ failure to open and shut gate, or failure to complete gate.

-- Lameness, abuse
+- $\Box$ Lameness, abuse

 - $\hfill\square$ leaving working area before pattern is complete

-- □ illegal equipment, improper western attire
+- $\hfill \ensuremath{\square}$ illegal equipment, improper western attire

-- $\hfill\square$ disrespect or misconduct
+- □ disrespect or misconduct

 - □ fall of horse/rider.

-101.4 Versatility Ranch Reining
+101.4 RANCH REINING

-The Versatility Ranch Reining class measures the ability of the ranch horse to perform basic handling manoeuvres with a natural head carriage in a forward looking manner.
+The Ranch Reining class measures the ability of the ranch horse to perform basic handling manoeuvres with a natural head carriage in a forward looking manner.
 Patterns may be chosen from any of the Ranch Reining patterns or the Judge may supply their own pattern if all aspects of these Rules are adhered to